PawseySC/singularity-containers/_episodes/32-writable-trinity.md

 > ## Create the output directory within an OverlayFS
 >
-> For this exercise we are going to reuse the file system image file `my_overlay`.
+> For this exercise we are going to reuse the filesystem image file `my_overlay`.
 > To begin with, use the Singularity image `ubuntu:18.04` to create the directory `/trinity_out_dir` in the OverlayFS.
 >
 > > ## Solution